LPL Financial names CFO Arnold president after Moore resigns

-NEW YORK (Reuters) - LPL Financial Holdings, the biggest U.S. independent brokerage firm, promoted Chief Financial Officer Dan Arnold to the role of president on Tuesday following the resignation of Robert Moore.
+NEW YORK, March 3 (Reuters) - LPL Financial Holdings , the biggest U.S. independent brokerage firm, promoted Chief Financial Officer Dan Arnold to the role of president on Tuesday following the resignation of Robert Moore.

 Moore, who was paid $3.12 million in cash, stock and options in 2013, the last year for which information was available, is leaving to become chief executive of Legal & General Investment Management America, a fixed-income money management firm in Chicago, LPL said.
 He joined LPL in 2008 as chief financial officer, when it was still a private company controlled by private equity firms, and was named president in January 2013.